-The module descriptor states the assessment modes that will be used and, in the case of a graded module, their weighting.

-The quality of the work is judged against an assessment rubric, which, in conjunction with the professional judgement of the assessor, is used to determine whether the work is a pass or a fail and, in the case of assessments that carry a grade, to calibrate the level of the achievement according to the common assessment scale.
+Each module in the programme states learning outcomes, describing the knowledge, skills and understanding that must be demonstrated in order to pass the module.
+Each learning outcome is accompanied by assessment criteria, that indicate the factors which examiners will look for in order to determine whether a learning outcome has been met.
+The quality of the work is judged against an assessment matrix (or 'rubric'), which, in conjunction with the professional experience of the examiners, is used to determine whether the work is a pass or a fail and, in the case of assessments that carry a grade, to calibrate the level of the achievement according to the common assessment scale.

+The module descriptor states the types of assessment that will be used.
+In cases where there is more than one graded assessment a weighting is assigned to each in order to calculate an overall module grade.
 All learning outcomes must be met in order to pass a module, and all summative assessments must be passed in order to pass a module.